TheHudek/FandomVideoGenerator/README.md

 ## Installation

-- Have Python 3 installed.
+- Have Python 3 installed
 - Clone this repository
 - Run `pip install -r requirements.txt`

 ## Usage

 - Change the texts in `.env`. `PROMPT`and `WIKI` should be copied from the fandom URL. `LENGTH` is the maximum length of the video in seconds.
 The actual length of the video depends on the number of images chosen and will likely be much shorter. `BACKGROUND_LINK` and `AUDIO_LINK` are YouTube links used for the ambience of the video.
 These files will only be downloaded when you change them. `INTRO` is the first sentence that will be read in the beginning of the video.
 Please don't make this too short as the speech-to-text API might crash.
-Example settings for https://gameofthrones.fandom.com/wiki/Jon_Snow:
+Example settings for https://gameofthrones.fandom.com/wiki/Daenerys_Targaryen:

 ```.env
 PROMPT="Daenerys_Targaryen"